 For aircraft conducting commercial air transport, the most common level 1 occurrence type associated with an accident, fatal accident or serious incident are operational (especially aircraft control and terrain collisions) followed by technical events.
 The majority of these aircraft were conducting non-scheduled activities (typically passenger transport charters).
 Generally, accident and serious incident trends associated with aircraft conducting commercial air transport remained steady over the study period.
 However, it was very likely that the trend in the number of fire and ground strike serious incidents or accidents increased.
-Alternatively, it is very likely that the trends for fuel starvation, abnormal engine indications and wirestrikes all decreased.
+Alternatively, it is very likely that the trends for fuel starvation, abnormal engine indication and wirestrike serious incidents and accidents all decreased.